The All-New Volkswagen Polo GTi Goes Electric

 The cockpit also changes to a specific colour and theme so that drivers and passengers are aware the car is in GTi mode.

-This also looks absolutely stunning in a very unshouty way.
+Volkswagen have worked their magic with the Polo GTi as it looks absolutely stunning in a very unshouty way.
 It’s more sporty to look at, but it’s more elegant, too.
-Matured, yet poised for fun.
-Volkswagen have got the balance just right here.
+Matured, yet poised for fun and I think Volkswagen have got the balance just right here.

 Battery, Charging and Range